bnchk/uauto/push-message-setup/README.md

 * Go to "Create Application" under your user account or [http://pushover.net/apps/build](https://pushover.net/apps/build)
 * Give the application a name, plus is recommended (but optional) to add thumbnail image
 * Application will embeded logo at start + look visually different - any small square icon is fine, some I've used are [sample thumbnails](assets/)
-* You will receive a second `application api-key` to be used in conjunction with above `user api key` in scripts - so 2 keys total
+* You will receive a second `application-api-key` to be used in conjunction with above `user api-key` in scripts - so 2 keys total<br><br>
+## KEEP THE 2 x API-KEYS FOR CONFIG
+* All jobs on a box share the same configuration file `/opt/uauto/uauto.conf`
+* The user key + api key will be copied into this config file, further details are at start of each job (eg login_notifications/monitor/patcher)